EPFL-SwEnt-2024-LaStartUp/prd/template/1-overview.md

 It's the ultimate travel companion that turns every trip into a memorable journey shared with the community!**

-The TripTracker application goal is to simplify the way people explore places on foot.
+The TripTracker application's goal is to simplify the way people explore places on foot.
 By providing users with enjoyable walking itineraries around interesting spots, this application ensures that users make the most of their trips.
 The application also allows users to record their own paths as they walk.
 They can upload photos and descriptions of the spots they visit along the way, and when